 - Setup: Suite Bundler (Full)

-Suite bundle permissions are only used for installing the connector, once the connector is installed successfully then you can remove the permissions for suite bundle in setup.
+Suite bundle permissions are only used for installing the integration app, once the integration app is installed successfully then you can remove the permissions for suite bundle in setup.

 Please note, NetSuite 2018.1 release requires two-factor authentication (2FA) for the initial login of all users with the Administrator role and Full Access roles in newly provisioned accounts.